sigasi/sigasi_insights/tech/systemverilog-project-demo.md

 ---
-title: "How to setup a SystemVerilog project in Sigasi"
+title: "How to setup a SystemVerilog project in Sigasi Studio"
 layout: page
 pager: false
 author: Hendrik Eeckhaut